 6. Her mom.
 Among those in the audience for Friday’s event was Judd’s singer mother, Naomi Judd.
 When National Journal asked the elder Judd her thoughts on Ashley potentially running for office, she paused, pursed her lips, and twisted her fingers in a locked motion.

-This article appears in the March 4, 2013, edition of National Journal Daily.
+This article appears in the March 4, 2013 edition of NJ Daily.